datawire/ambassador-docs/docs/emissary/1.13/topics/running/ambassador-with-aws.md

     targetPort: 8443
 ```

-While terminating TLS at Ambassador makes it easier to expose more advanced TLS configuration options, it does have the drawback of not being able to use the ACM to manage certificates.
-You will have to manage your TLS certificates yourself or use the [automatic certificate management](../host-crd) available in the Ambassador Edge Stack to have Ambassador do it for you.
+While terminating TLS at $productName$ makes it easier to expose more advanced TLS configuration options, it does have the drawback of not being able to use the ACM to manage certificates.
+You will have to manage your TLS certificates yourself or use the [automatic certificate management](../host-crd) available in $productName$ to have $productName$ do it for you.

 ### TLS termination at the load balancer

 If you choose to terminate TLS at your Amazon load balancer you will be able to use the ACM to manage TLS certificates.
-This option does add some complexity to your Ambassador configuration, depending on which load balancer you are using.
+This option does add some complexity to your $productName$ configuration, depending on which load balancer you are using.

-Terminating TLS at the load balancer means that Ambassador will be receiving all traffic as un-encrypted cleartext traffic.
-Since Ambassador expects to be serving both encrypted and cleartext traffic by default, you will need to make the following configuration changes to Ambassador to support this:
+Terminating TLS at the load balancer means that $productName$ will be receiving all traffic as un-encrypted cleartext traffic.
+Since $productName$ expects to be serving both encrypted and cleartext traffic by default, you will need to make the following configuration changes to $productName$ to support this:

 #### L4 load balancer (default ELB or NLB)